Deep South's Oldest Rivalry: Notable games

-1892
+1892: The First Meeting

 The two schools met in the first meeting in what is now the Deep South’s oldest college football rivalry.
 Auburn won the game 10–0.
 One Atlanta newspaper called it the “social event of the year.”

-1896
+1896: Georgia Completes First Undefeated Season

 Georgia won by a 12–6 score to finish its first undefeated season under Pop Warner.
 For Auburn, the game featured Reynolds Tichenor's brilliant punt returns.

-1899
+1899: Called Due to Darkness

 All accounts Auburn was leading Georgia by a score of 11-6 when the game was called due to darkness, lighting not being available at that time, resulting in an official 0-0 tie.
 As noted by sideline reporters for The Atlanta Constitution "The conditions that appeared to make the ruling of Referee Rowbotham a necessity were such as should never have occurred on any gridiron that has the advantage of police protection.
 As darkness came on it was impossible in the bleachers and grand stand to distinguish the play and with no obstacle in the way the crowd surged into the field mingled with the players and made further progress a matter of impossibility."
 Fifteen minutes prior to the decision, Auburn coach, John Heisman, and Georgia Coach, Gordon Saussy, made an official request to call the game for the same reason.
 The decision was backed by Umpire Taylor.
 "In the decision that made the game a tie the referee was backed up by Umpire Taylor of Birmingham who, although a Just official has always been regarded by many as a friend of Auburn."

-1902
+1902: Nalley's Final Gift

 Rufus Nalley dies in Atlanta after a short, serious illness.
 According to some, the last thing that he heard before losing consciousness on November 27, was that Georgia had beaten Auburn earlier that day, news that caused him to smile.
 It was the first victory for Georgia in the rivalry since the 1896 team for which Nalley played.

-1916
+1916: Auburn Kicks a FG Off A Teammate's Helmet

 Auburn won 3–0 in the mud on a 40-yard field goal in the fourth quarter by Moon Ducote kicked off of teammate Legare Hairston's leather helmet, in Columbus's McClung Stadium.
 This precipitated the rule which states the ball must be kicked directly off the ground.

-1920
+1920: Georgia Upsets Auburn

 Georgia upset Auburn 7–0 when Auburn was fresh off a 56–6 beatdown of Vanderbilt.

-1942
+1942; Auburn Gives Georgia Its Only Loss

 Georgia won the national championship with an 11–1 record, beating UCLA in the 1943 Rose Bowl, Georgia's lone loss came to Auburn, falling 27–13 at Columbus's Memorial Stadium.